Meekdavid/Application_Trackinig_System/README.md

 ## Introduction

-Welcome to the Application Tracking System, a web application designed to facilitate the registration and management of roles such as coordinators, employers, recruiters, and candidates.
+Welcome to the Application Tracking System, a web application designed to facilitate the registration and management of Job Posts by coordinators, employers, recruiters, and candidates.

 ### Coordinator Login
 - **Username:** coordinator@gmail.com